jebbard/emacs-moin-mode/README.md

 ## Planned Features

 The following features sound like worthy additions:
+  * Function for adding a link easily
+  * Index of local headings to use for hyperlinking
+  * Headings: Promoting, demoting and moving multiple selected headings; create headings from selected lines
+  * Lists: Promoting, demoting and moving multiple selected list items; creating lists from selected lines; convert lists to headings; cycle through bullet types
+  * Tables: Create new table from comma or blank separated text; copy whole row or column
   * Support for colspan and rowspan tables
-  * Index of local headings to use for hyperlinking
   * Tackling some other of the known issues

 ## Bug Reports

 Please check first if the issue might already be a [known issue](#kown-issues).
 Please create a bug in the [GitHub bug tracker](https://github.com/jebbard/emacs-moin-mode/issues).

+Please also read [CONTRIBUTING.MD](CONTRIBUTING.MD) for notes on how to contribute.